 As a conservative option, your dentist in Durham, NC, will often recommend the use of a bite guard to alleviate TMJ disorder symptoms or a dental splint.
 A bite guard or splint is often the first step, used early in treatment and not needed as a long-term solution.
 A dental split can be helpful to help identify a comfortable and stable bite position.

 This process is a series of adjustments made to the teeth, which may include:

 - Orthodontic treatment

 - Implant dentistry

-If the teeth are not in proper position, orthodontics may be needed to reposition the teeth, allowing them to fit together harmoniously.
+If the teeth are not in the proper position, orthodontics may be needed to reposition the teeth, allowing them to fit together harmoniously.
 Dr. Blaylock will coordinate your treatment with traditional or invisible braces through a local specialist.

-In cases where teeth have been significantly worn and damaged restorative dentistry may be needed to bring the teeth back to their proper health and beauty.
+In cases where teeth have been significantly worn and damaged, restorative dentistry may be needed to bring the teeth back to their proper health and beauty.
 Dr. Blaylock may use dental crowns, porcelain veneers, or cosmetic bonding to restore teeth.